laurabpaulsen/Programming-for-the-Humanities-E22/exercises/exercise_01.md

 </details>

 <details>
-  <summary> 9: What three functions can be used to get the integer, floating-point numner, string version of a value? </summary>
+  <summary> 9: What three functions can be used to get the integer, floating-point number, string version of a value? </summary>

 - `int()`
 - `float()`